Top pass defence

 Using a normal set-up

-The top pass is the first narrow gap you reach around the left cliffside, up the hill from where dropships 1 and 3 hovered.
-When using just a normal rockslide megabattle set-up for this battle, drive to that area but preferably taking a detour towards the lifeboat then through the central part of the rockslide, in order to release the lifeboat group and hopefully suck everyone into the battle (see Sucking in the enemy for more explanation).
-If you don't draw everyone in like that, you'll only get a comparatively mild version of the battle and will still be left with stragglers after the main action.
+When using just a normal rockslide megabattle set-up for this battle, drive to that area but preferably take a detour towards the lifeboat then through the central part of the rockslide, in order to release the lifeboat group and hopefully suck everyone into the battle (see Sucking in the enemy for more explanation).
+If you don't draw everyone in like that, you'll only get a fairly mild version of the battle and will still be left with stragglers after the main action.
 Park up and get ready.
 Within seconds, covies will be coming up the hill towards you from the left or right or both.
 Time for you to start earning your pay!
+Setting things up this way is very similar to using a normal set-up for a far area defence, and my advice there applies here too, with a few obvious modifications.

 Using a horde set-up